zewelor/bradwii-X4/README.md

 It is possible to lift off very slowly and fly close to the ground.
 The control parameters have not been tested in acro or semi-acro mode.

-There is no parameter storage yet.
-All parameters are hard-coded and gyro/accelerometer calibration is executed at every power-on.
+Accelerometer calibration can be separated from gyro calibration, like the original firmware does.
+After executing the manual accelerometer calibration, the parameters are stored in data flash.
+At subsequent power-on only the gyro calibration is executed.
+This way there is no need to find a level surface for every power-on.

+Testing a new flight mode: "yaw hold".
+In this mode the yaw controller controls the yaw angle instead of the yaw rate.
+If the quadcopter gets rotated away from its desired heading (due to wind or high throttle or whatever), it will try to rotate back to the desired heading.
+This is similar to compass mode, but a compass is not needed.
+This mode can be activated using the checkboxes like all the other flight modes.
+It is currently activated using AUX2 ("flip"/"no flip" channel of X4).

-The board does not have a serial port, so a PC configuration software cannot be connected.
+The X4 board does not have a serial port, so a PC configuration software cannot be connected.

 How to use:
+ * Switch quadcopter on
+ * (If all LEDs slowly blink 4 times, no accelerometer calibration was found in data flash.
+Accelerometer will be calibrated after binding with transmitter, so a level surface is needed.
+Use manual accelerometer calibration to remedy this)
- * Switch quadcopter on: all LEDs blink alternating
+ * All LEDs blink alternating
- * Put quadcopter on level and steady surface
+ * Put quadcopter on steady surface
  * Switch transmitter on
  * LEDs blink in circular pattern.
 Don't move the quadcopter during this time because the calibration is ongoing.
  * When calibration is done, all LEDs blink short pulses.
 Quadcopter is not armed yet and will not respond to throttle.